microsoft/FluidFramework/docs/content/docs/recipes/teams.md

 microsoftTeams.initialize();
 ```

 1. Replace `TODO 2` with the following code.
-Because Teams application is just an IFrame injection of a webpage, you need to initialize the `inTeams` boolean constant in order to know if the application is inside Microsoft Teams or not, and if the Teams resources, such as the `contentUrl`, are available.
+Because the Teams application is just an IFrame injection of a webpage, you need to initialize the `inTeams` boolean constant in order to know if the application is inside Microsoft Teams or not, and if the Teams resources, such as the `contentUrl`, are available.

 ```ts
 const [{ inTeams }] = useTeams();